hugomf/sqs-word-scrambler/README.md

 # **Python Phrase Scrambler** ![GitHub python](https://img.shields.io/badge/python-v3.7-orange)

-The initial service will scramble a phrase, which will then be sent through the network to a separate service that will unscramble it and return the original wording intact, This program is designed to explore the use of goroutines and AWS SQS for handling multi-threading and communication between different processes.
+The initial service will scramble a phrase, which will then be sent through the network to a separate service that will unscramble it and return the original wording intact, This program is designed to explore the use of cdk in python and AWS SQS communication between different processes.

 There are three main programs involved: